-The establishment was found to meet the majority of the HTA standards across the areas of consent (C); governance and quality (GQS); premises, facilities and equipment (PFE); and disposal (D).
-Some shortfalls were found particularly in relation to GQS and PFE standards.
-Any particular examples of strengths or good practice are included in the concluding comments section of the report.
+The establishment was found to meet the majority of the HTA standards across the four areas of: consent; governance and quality; premises, facilities and equipment; and disposal.
+Some shortfalls were found, particularly in relation to governance and quality, which were addressed following the inspection.
+Examples of strengths or good practice are included in the concluding comments section of the report.